craigerskine/pxl.media/content/games/wolf-of-the-battlefield-commando-3.md

 ---
-title: Wolf of the Battlefield: Commando 3
+title: 'Wolf of the Battlefield: Commando 3'
 platform: playstation-3
 genre:
   - shmup